Split/Second: Velocity: Reception

+During the 14th Annual Interactive Achievement Awards, the Academy of Interactive Arts & Sciences nominated Split/Second for "Racing Game of the Year".

 Sales

-Despite positive reviews from critics, the game was a commercial failure.
+Despite positive reviews from critics, the game was commercially unsuccessful.
 It sold only 86,000 copies in the United States in its first 12 days.

 Cancelled sequel

 After finishing Episode 12, a cutscene is shown in which power plays in the city are activated by unknown perpetrators in construction vehicles (with the panicked voice of a TV crew member claiming that the group "were taken off air in '82") followed by a black screen reading "To be continued...".

-However, in May 2011, Eurogamer spoke to an anonymous source that confirmed Disney Interactive Studios had made a reduction at Black Rock Studio's workforce.
+In May 2011, Eurogamer spoke to an anonymous source that confirmed Disney Interactive Studios had made a reduction at Black Rock Studio's workforce.
 Due to Disney's new management, the game was cancelled in December 2010 despite attempts to fit with their new business model.